jarelllama/Scam-Blocklist/README.md

 Dead domains that are resolving again are included back into the blocklist.

-For list maintainers interested in integrating the dead domains as a source, the list of daily-updated dead domains can be found here: [dead_domains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/dead_domains.txt) (capped at 8000 entries)
+For list maintainers interested in integrating the dead domains as a source, the list of daily-updated dead domains can be found here: [dead_domains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/dead_domains.txt) (capped to newest 8000 entries)

 ## Parked domains